Significant outbreak of severe storms possible next week across South

 Thursday

-Thursday’s severe weather risk — amplified by the jet stream, which will be moving overhead and helping storms to rotate — will stretch from the Oklahoma City and Lawton along the H.E.
-Bailey Turnpike southeastward through northeast Texas and into most of Louisiana, including other cities like Dallas and New Orleans.
-A level 2 out of 5 “slight risk” of severe weather is up.
-A tornado or two can’t be ruled out in the greater New Orleans area while hail, perhaps to lime size, can’t be ruled out in south central Oklahoma.
+Thursday’s severe weather risk — amplified by the jet stream, which will be moving overhead and helping storms to rotate — will stretch from Oklahoma City and Lawton along the H.E.
+Bailey Turnpike southeastward through northeast Texas and into most of Louisiana, including cities such as Dallas and New Orleans.
+A Level 2 out of 5 “slight risk” of severe weather is up.
+A tornado or two can’t be ruled out in the greater New Orleans area, while hail, perhaps up to lime size, can’t be ruled out in south-central Oklahoma.
 The Sooner State could also see an isolated twister.

 7:49am CDT #SPC Day1 Outlook Slight Risk: late this afternoon into this evening over parts of Oklahoma and north Texas, and late tonight in parts of Louisiana and southern Mississippi https://t.co/GtEvHQ3UxE pic.twitter.com/dwv8g9TKkz— NWS Storm Prediction Center (@NWSSPC) March 17, 2022